ddnexus/pagy/docs/extras/calendar.md

 - Extras
 image: none
 ---

 # Calendar Extra

-Add pagination filtering by calendar time unit: year, quarter, month, week, day (and your own [custom time units](/docs/api/calendar.md#custom-units)).
+Add pagination filtering by calendar time unit: year, quarter, month, week, day and your own [custom time units](/docs/api/calendar.md#custom-units).

 This extra adds single or multiple chained calendar navs that act as calendar filters on the collection records, placing each record in its time unit.